In-grid-collective/servPubWiki/Workshop/05-VPN and Reverse Proxy Server workshop_new.md

 sudo systemctl enable tinc@systerserver
 ```

+--
+# now we have setup our VPN network!
 ---
 # NginX Reverse Proxy

-We are now going to run a reverse proxy server with NginX that will enamble us to forward our webtrafic from their public IP that the DNS server point to, to our internal vpn subnet IP.
+We are now going to run a reverse proxy server with NginX that will enamble us to forward our webtraffic from their public IP that the DNS server point to, to our internal vpn subnet IP.

 #diagram